 Chris's expert tip: Photo and video packages are available.

-Cuadra San Francisco is one of the Los Cabos area's hidden gems.
-Francisco Barrera and his son Valente are master horsemen, and they offer virtually every equine-related activity imaginable: trail rides over local terrain, romantic rides along secluded beaches, carriage rides for weddings or special events...even polo lessons.
-Francisco trained under Nuno Oliveira, the Portuguese legend considered by many to be the most outstanding horseman of the 20th century, and he excels at teaching dressage, and the traditional techniques of Mexican vaqueros.
-Their stables are located in the Tourist Corridor, just off the Cabo Real Golf course, and maintain close to fifty horses.
+Cuadra San Francisco is one of the Los Cabos area's hidden gems, offering virtually every equine-related activity imaginable: trail rides over local terrain, romantic rides along secluded beaches, carriage rides for weddings or special events...even polo lessons.
+The late Francisco Barrera trained under Nuno Oliveira, the Portuguese legend considered by many to be the most outstanding horseman of the 20th century, and his son Valente excels at teaching dressage, and the traditional techniques of Mexican vaqueros.
+The stables are located in the Tourist Corridor, just off the Cabo Real Golf course, and maintain close to fifty horses.
 Pony-sized horses with special saddles are available for kids, who can take lessons in either riding or archery.

 Recommended for Outdoor Activities because: Cuadra San Francisco is the best and only fully equipped Equestrian Center in Los Cabos.